 We do not process or store any sensitive personal data of our customers, prospects, suppliers, partners or website visitors.

-To provide our services and to make them resilient so that we can support recovery from system failure or natural disaster we store and process data both within and outside the European Economic Area (EEA).
-Some of our suppliers and partners are situated outside the EEA.
+To provide our services and to make them resilient so that we can support recovery from system failure or natural disaster we store and process data in multiple locations within the EEA.

 We comply with European Union data protection legislation concerning transfer of data between countries by making sure that your personal information will only be transferred on the basis of one of the following safeguards: